Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Numerical setup and initial conditions

 \section{Numerical setup and initial conditions}

-In this section, we describe the suite of $N$-body simulations we performed.
-We employ the \texttt{GIZMO} package \cite{hopkins_new_2015}. \texttt{GIZMO} is a code for cosmological $N$-body simulations of structure formation that uses smoothed particle hydrodynamics.
-The code is derived from the \texttt{GADGET} code \cite{springel_cosmological_2005} and can be considered a part of the 3rd version of \texttt{GADGET} since it uses the parallelization scheme and Tree + PM gravity solver from \texttt{GADGET-3}, but additionally applies a Lagrangian meshless finite-mass (MFM) hydro solver.
+In this section, we describe the suite of $N$-body simulations we performed using the package \texttt{GIZMO} \cite{hopkins_new_2015}. \texttt{GIZMO} is a code for cosmological $N$-body simulations of structure formation that uses smoothed particle hydrodynamics. \texttt{GIZMO} is derived from the \texttt{GADGET} code \cite{springel_cosmological_2005} and can be considered a part of the 3rd version of \texttt{GADGET} since it uses the parallelization scheme and Tree + PM gravity solver from \texttt{GADGET-3}, but additionally applies a Lagrangian meshless finite-mass (MFM) hydro solver.
 The MFM method is an adaptive mesh-based method in which the system adapts to the matter density; it does not require a fixed regular mesh but rather kernels to compute the interactions between particles.
 This allows gas, stars, DM, and other astronomical objects to be simulated on a large scale.

 We run various simulation sets that are characterized by different PBH masses.
 Each simulation set contains subgroups that are distinguished by PBH abundance.
-Each subgroup consists of $50$ simulations, such that each combination of PBH mass and abundance is averaged over $50$ values.
+Each subgroup consists of $50$ simulations, from which the median value is computed for each combination of PBH mass and abundance.
 We run the simulations on the High-Performance Computing Cluster of the Math Institute of Technische Universität Berlin.
-The cluster comprises MPP (Massively Parallel Processing) computers, GPU (Graphics Processing Unit) machines, and systems with particularly large main memory (CPUs: 16-Core Epyc 7302, 8-Core Epyc 7262, 16-Core Xeon 4216, HexaCore-Xeon E5-2630v2 and many more).
+The cluster comprises massively parallel processing computers, GPUs, and systems with particularly large main memory (CPUs: 16-Core Epyc 7302, 8-Core Epyc 7262, 16-Core Xeon 4216, HexaCore-Xeon E5-2630v2 and many more).

-The \texttt{GIZMO} code uses parallelization via MPI (Message Passing Interface), for which we use between $8$ and $64$ CPUs, depending on the particle number.
-The number of particles is also decisive for the duration of the simulation (as the runtime of $N$-body simulations in which $N$ particles interact through gravitational force scales with $\mathcal{O}(N log(N))$ \cite{appel_efficient_1985}).
+The \texttt{GIZMO} code uses parallelization via message passing interface, for which we use between $8$ and $64$ CPUs, depending on the particle number.
+The number of particles is also decisive for the duration of the simulation (as the runtime of these $N$-body simulations scales with $\mathcal{O}(N \log(N))$ \cite{appel_efficient_1985}).
 Thus, the simulations for a low number of particles take about $2$ hours and those for high numbers of particles up to $6$ days.